dd32/td-gh-ex/readme.txt

 == Installation ==
 1. Unzip `bunny.zip` to the `/wp-content/themes/` directory
 1. Activate the theme through the 'Appearance' menu in WordPress
-2. For help on adjusting the site title and tagline, see the FAQ
+2. For help on adjusting the site title and tagline, see the FAQ.

 == Frequently Asked Questions ==

 = Where can I get support for this theme? =
 If you have any questions or suggestions for this theme please contact me on the theme support page, http://wordpress.org/support/theme/bunny.

-= My title and tagline looks funny, how do I fix this? =

-Please open the theme customizer.
+= My title and tagline looks funny, how do I fix this? = Please open the theme customizer.
 Under the headline 'Site Title and Tagline' you will find the settings for the arced(curved) text.
 Set a small number for a high arc, and high number for a low arc.

 == Changelog ==

+= 1.1 =
+Moved the arc javascript output to the footer.

 = 1.0 =
 * Release